noelbundick/website/content/posts/Getting-Started-Bash-on-Windows/index.md

 The Windows Console host has made some great improvements, but as of Creators Update, the colors you're going to get out of the box are still pretty rough.

-{% asset_img colors-blackandblue.png "Dark blue text on a black console background" %}
+{{% img "colors-blackandblue.png" "Dark blue text on a black console background" %}}

 Dark blue on black, ouch.